TonyPhipps/SIEM/Incident-Response-Plan.md

 Attack Techniques define the primary paths or methods used by the adversary to cause the incident to occur.
 This information is used to provide metrics and identify trends in the prevalence of attack techniques.
 By understanding the most prevalent attack techniques, tactical and strategic plans can be developed to improve defensive and detective posturing.

-Incident Responders will use MITRE's ATT&CK Framework to determine the appropriate attack techniques tied to the incident and record the information in the case.
+Incident Responders shall use MITRE's ATT&CK Framework to determine the appropriate attack techniques tied to the incident and record the information in the ticket.

 ### Determine Root Cause

 Root cause is defined as the high-level oversight, misconfiguration, or process failure that provided the exposure exploited by the adversary.
 Root cause metrics are used to assisting in preventing similar incidents from occurring in the future.
-Underlying system weaknesses, vulnerabilities, or security controls that could have prevented or mitigated the impact of the incident will be identified.
+Underlying system weaknesses, vulnerabilities, or security controls that could have prevented or mitigated the impact of the incident shall be identified.
 More than one weakness category may apply.

 Root Causes may include, but are not limited to:
 - User Training/Awareness